 Undoubtedly, the things that set this PC case apart from the rest are its sheer size and magnitude.
 The case does not try to be compact and embraces its huge size by offering much space for wires and components.

 With tempered glass, impressive thermal performance, and limitless potential for water cooling, the Thermaltake Tower 900 is a must-have for experienced PC enthusiasts who know what they are doing.
-Its size and cost make it difficult to recommend for entry-level PC builders, but for the more experienced, it gets a thumbs up from us.
+Its size and cost make it difficult to recommend entry-level PC builders, but for the more experienced, it gets a thumbs up from us.
+Overall, the Thermaltake Tower 900 is the Best Overall Water Cooled PC Case.

 Corsair Obsidian 1000D